Young adult carers

 Full-time students are generally not eligible for Carer’s Allowance from the government.

-Imroze Sahota Student Retention Team Leader, and Joanna Newman are your key contacts within Student Services to help you with any queries you may have and, if necessary, direct you to the appropriate services.
+Imroze Sahota Student Retention Team Leader, and Joanna Newman are your key contacts within Student Support to help you with any queries you may have and, if necessary, direct you to the appropriate services.
 Imroze or Joanna will be able to provide advice and guidance before you arrive and during your studies, and ensure you are accessing all possible support at the University.

 We recommend having a Carer’s assessment, provided free by your local council, to see what might make your life easier.
 They can also take into consideration how your caring responsibilities change by studying at University and what alternative arrangements the cared for person requires.
 Contact adult social services at your local council for further information.